Reza Shah: Modernization

 Along with the modernization of the nation, Reza Shah was the ruler during the time of the Women's Awakening (1936–1941).
 This movement sought the elimination of the chador from Iranian working society.
 Supporters held that the veil impeded physical exercise and the ability of women to enter society and contribute to the progress of the nation.
 This move met opposition from the Mullahs from the religious establishment.
 The unveiling issue and the Women's Awakening are linked to the Marriage Law of 1931 and the Second Congress of Eastern Women in Tehran in 1932.
 Reza Shah was the first Iranian Monarch in 1400 years who paid respect to the Jews by praying in the synagogue when visiting the Jewish community of Isfahan; an act that boosted the self-esteem of the Iranian Jews and made Reza Shah their second most respected Iranian leader after Cyrus the Great.
 Reza Shah's reforms opened new occupations to Jews and allowed them to leave the ghetto.
-This point of view, however, may be refuted by the claims that the anti-Jewish incidents of September 1922 in parts of Tehran was a plot by Reza Khan.
+Contradicting this are claims that he was behind anti-Jewish incidents in parts of Tehran during September 1922.
 He forbade photographing aspects of Iran he considered backwards such as camels, and he banned clerical dress and chadors in favor of Western dress.